sc268/Grayrify/README.md

-# GoGray
+# Grayrify

 What's this?
 - A chrome extension turns all Facebook pages into grayscale.

 How to install it?
-- Download it, drag the "GoGray" subfolder into chrome://extensions.
+- Download/ clone the repo, drag the "src" subfolder into chrome://extensions.

 Contact
 - Sean Chang @seanschang